 \subsection{Single-User System}

-Fig. \ref{figure_3} compares the SE-EE tradeoff in PASS and conventional MIMO system in a single-user scenario.\footnote{For fairness, the number of RF chains of MIMO and PASS is consistent, and the MIMO BS is positioned at the center of the service region.} Each point on the curve corresponds to the SE and EE pair of the optimal solutions obtained at a specific $\beta$, which takes values from 0 to 1 in steps of 0.05.
-It is observed that PASS consistently outperforms MIMO in terms of the joint SE-EE performance, and this gain becomes more pronounced as the number of PAs $N$ increases.
-Furthermore, while the performance of MIMO degrades significantly with a larger $D_x$, PASS exhibits insensitivity to this parameter.
+Fig. \ref{figure_6} and \ref{figure_7} illustrate the SE-EE tradeoff in a single-user scenario with different map shapes.\footnote{For fairness, the MIMO BS is always deployed at the center of the service region.
+The massive MIMO system is equipped with $MN$ antennas, each with its own RF chain\cite{shan2025exploiting}, in Fig. \ref{figure_6} and \ref{figure_7}, $M, N$ are set to 2 and 2 for massive MIMO to avoid visual clutter.} Each point on the curve corresponds to the SE and EE pair of the optimal solutions obtained at a specific $\beta$, which takes values from 0 to 1 in steps of 0.1.
+First, it is observed that PASS ($M=2$) can significantly improves the SE of the system compared to conventional MIMO and massive MIMO systems, and this improvement becomes more pronounced as $N$ increase.
+A notable observation is that under the same settings, PASS at $\beta$=0 can even achieve a higher SE than conventional MIMO at $\beta$=1.
+Second, we notice that increasing the number of PAs to improve SE comes at the expense of reduced EE, since more PAs means higher power consumption on PA activation and motor modules.
+However, when $M=2, N=\{3, 5\}$, which are the cases demonstrated in Fig. \ref{figure_6} and \ref{figure_7}, PASS consistently outperforms conventional and massive MIMO systems in terms of the joint SE-EE performance under different $\beta$.
+For massive MIMO system equipped with $MN$ antennas, it exhibits a significant lower EE due to the high energy costs from its large number of RF chains.
+Another interesting observation is in single-user scenario, PASS demonstrates robustness to variations in the length of the service area in waveguide direction, i.e., $D_x$ in this paper.
+While the performance of MIMO systems degrade significantly with a larger $D_x$, PASS exhibits insensitivity to this parameter.